Fellowship Dispensing Diploma - Year Two

 Course requirements

 Students are required to be working in practice for a minimum of 30 hours per week under a GOC registered supervisor.
 Students must apply to the GOC for student membership and retain this registration, along with complying with all relevant GOC regulations throughout their studies.
-Students must also be ABDO members for the duration of their study.
+Students must also be ABDO members for the duration of their study - this includes ensuring that all patients are made aware of their student status.
 The distance learning element of the course requires some essential textbooks.
 The booklist is available at the bottom of this page as well as the prices and order form for ABDO College Bookshop.
 Teaching materials are paperless - IT requirements are listed below.

 Application Deadline